cs3org/OCM-API/IETF-RFC.md

     Page to facilitate the Invite flow.
 * OPTIONAL: criteria (array of string) - The criteria for accepting a Share Creation Notification.
-          As all Receiving Servers should require the use of TLS in API calls, it is not necessary to expose that as a criterium.
+          As all Receiving Servers SHOULD require the use of TLS in API calls, it is not necessary to expose that as a criterium.
           Example: `["http-request-signatures", "code"]`.
 The array MAY
           include for instance: